What an Extension Agent Can Do For You

 We want you to be a part of the show.
 Tell us about your horse.
 Share your challenges, triumphs, or just everyday items that make horse ownership unique.
 Create an audio file using the memo app on your phone.
 Or contact me and we’ll set up a time to talk by Skype or phone.
 Perhaps what you have to share can help someone in THEIR horse journey.

-You are a big part of why we do this podcast.
+You are an enormous part of why we do a podcast.
 We really love getting your feedback.
 Please let us know your thoughts, ideas, and suggestions for the show.
 Email us at John@WhoaPodcast.com

 Thanks for listening,

 John & Ranae